dpethes/pdo-tools/README.md

 * lazbuild --bm=Release pdotools.lpi

 Windows and Linux targets are supported.
+MacOS 10.6 and higher should work as well, but it's untested.
+Libharu is requied for PDF export, either as libhpdf.dll on Windows or libharu package on Linux (static linking is used by default, unless changed in hpdf.pas - remove USE_STATIC define).

 ## TODO